open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 Collector’s standard exporter supports, including queue, retry, and timeout behaviors.
-Because they have so much in common including endpoint configuration, users can replace an existing OTLP exporters in their Collector configuration with otelarrow exporters without substantial reconfiguration.
+Because they have so much in common including endpoint configuration, users can replace an existing OTLP exporters in their Collector configuration with OTel-Arrow exporters without substantial reconfiguration.

 As an example configuration: